sargarakshay/Simple-Interest-Calculator/README.md

-# simple
+# Simple Interest Calculator

 A new Flutter project.
+Simple Interest Calculator, Simple interest is money you can earn by initially investing some money (the principal).
+A percentage (the interest) of the principal is added to the principal, making your initial investment grow!

 ## Getting Started